-The following summarizes the allocation of the purchase price based on the fair value of the assets acquired and liabilities assumed:
+The following table summarizes the final fair values of the assets acquired and liabilities assumed at the acquisition date and reflects purchase accounting adjustments subsequent to the acquisition date:

-Purchase Price Allocation
+Final Valuation

 (Dollars in thousands)

 Cash and cash equivalents \$ 16,512

 Short-term investments 19,238

 Accounts receivable 8,949

 Inventory 17,977

 Prepaid expenses and other current assets 4,369

 Property, plant and equipment 4,311

 Intangible assets: Weighted Average Life

 Customer relationship 78,300 14 years

 Trademarks/brand names 13,500 15 years

 Completed technology 11,600 14 years

 Non-compete agreement 280 1 year

 Goodwill 73,765

 Deferred tax assets 14,524

 Other assets 101

 Total assets acquired 263,426

 Accounts payable 4,560

 Accrued expenses and other current liabilities 7,409

 Contingent liability 37,174

 Other liabilities 3,805

 Net assets acquired \$210,478

-Goodwill was allocated to the Orthopedics and Tissue Technologies segment.
+Goodwill related to the Derma Sciences acquisition was allocated to the Orthopedics and Tissue Technologies segment.
 Goodwill is the excess of the consideration transferred over the net assets recognized and represents the expected revenue and cost synergies of the combined company and assembled workforce.
-Goodwill recognized as a result of the acquisition is not deductible for income tax purposes.
+Goodwill recognized as a result of this acquisition is not deductible for income tax purposes.
+During the first quarter of 2018, the Company completed its purchase accounting of Derma Sciences.